 Porochista Khakpour: Bingo — yes, I grew up quite isolated from Los Angeles’s famous Iranian diaspora.
 And by that I mean we were about 30–45 minutes away depending on freeway traffic.
 We’d make weekend treks to Tehrangeles for Persian food and it was almost like visiting the zoo or going to Disneyland.
 It was another world.
 Back home in South Pasadena, I was the only Iranian in my grade and one of a handful of Middle Easterners in the entire school system.
 I was definitely friends with other immigrants, but I remember almost resenting the one or two other Iranian families in our tiny city, because it felt like we were obligated to be their friends.
 I wanted to write about that specific world of mine instead of writing about immigrants in a fairly homogenous immigrant enclave, which is what you always expect when reading about any immigrant or ethnic group.
 Well, I wanted to write about what was interesting to me about suburban lower-middle-class Los Angeles — that mixing of ethnic groups and eclectic immigrant identities where everyone who was “other” just kind of stuck together.
 White people were the majority and we made up the alternative, but what was great was that none of us had anything in common, other than the fact that we were not white.
 And not rich — that was the other thing, the class element.
 I wanted to write about Iranians who didn’t just come to the United States with a ton of money and become instant socialites.
 They rarely get written about or depicted, Iranians of a lower class who just barely stayed afloat here and, well, you have to break out of Tehrangeles, home of the richest Iranians in the United States, to find them.
 Even if it’s just 30–45 minutes away.

 RR: I was fascinated with the names in this novel.
 The pronunciations, meanings in English and Farsi, and the history behind father Darius and son Xerxes were intricate and intriguing.
 Xerxes tries to escape his family and culture and even ventures out to the other coast, yet his name is a constant identifier to others and to himself about who he is and where he comes from.
-When he has to explain his name, he in effect recounts a history that he can’t quite relate to — something almost any Iranian-American, including myself, and almost any kid can.
+When he has to explain his name, he in effect recounts a history that he can’t quite relate to.
 What does your own name mean?
 So let me ask you about your own name, and what role, if any, has it had in perhaps forming an awareness of or sensitivity to the power of names, which comes across in Sons?

 PK: Perhaps it had a role.
 I’m not sure.
 My own name is an ancient Zoroastrian one, the daughter of Zarathustra.
 And what’s funny is that it’s entirely foreign to Iranians as well.
 Iranians and Americans alike can’t pronounce it.
 It’s a very nerdy, obscure, and a slightly hippie name.
 And I guess, in a sense, it forced me to be even more different than I already was.
 It was the first obstacle in meeting me — how the hell do you say her name?
 So it was just another way this immigrant kid was labeled “weird.”
 And I owned it.
 I resisted nicknames, pen names, etc. The names “Darius” and “Xerxes” are not uncommon names but their last name “Adam” is entirely made up — it just means “human” in Farsi.
 There is a way in which the book is stylized and that was part of that — I wanted realism of course, but I also wanted it to operate a bit outside of real life, on a sort of stage where my characters get to play actor-versions of themselves, if that makes any sense.